ashleyoldershaw/ashleyoldershaw/README.md

 - 👋 Hi, I’m @ashleyoldershaw
 - 👀 I’m interested in most applications of programming, machine learning, data, IoT
-- 🌱 I’m currently learning a lot of JavaScript for a work project
-- 💞️ I’m looking to collaborate on a couple projects, for example my smart sensor integrations to my home
 - 📫 Reach me best here or on LinkedIn!

 <!---